What is Cabozantinib?

 What is the current trial status of Capozantinib?

 It’s currently in an ‘Open-Label’ ongoing Phase II Study but is not currently recruiting participants.
 According to the documentation below, a Phase III trial is in development.
-The results of the Phase II trial have been presented to both European and US conferences.
+The results of the Phase II trial have been presented to both European and US conferences, including NANETS 2017.
 The trial is confined to Massachusetts in the US in two Boston hospitals (Massachusetts General and Dana-Farber).
 Dr Jennifer Chan is involved with input from Dr Matthew Kulke – both known NET specialists.
-The primary study competed in Dec 2016 with a projected study end date of December 2018.
-According to the trial documentation and informed comment on the trial data to date, the drug targets both Pancreatic Neuroendocrine Tumours (pNETs) and Carcinoid types (e.g. small intestine, appendix, lung, rectum and others).
-However, these tumours are described as “locally unresectable or metastatic, histologically-confirmed, carcinoid or pancreatic neuroendocrine tumor.
-Tumors must be considered well- or moderately differentiated (Grade 1 or 2).
+The primary study (final data) is scheduled for Oct 2018 with a projected study end date of Apr 2022.
+According to the trial documentation and informed comment on the trial data to date, the drug targets both Pancreatic Neuroendocrine Tumours (pNETs) and mainstream GI types (e.g. small intestine, appendix, lung, rectum and others).
+However, these tumours are described as “locally unresectable or metastatic, histologically-confirmed, carcinoid (sic) or pancreatic neuroendocrine tumor.
+Tumors must be considered well- or moderately differentiated (see article).
 Patients with poorly differentiated neuroendocrine carcinoma or cell carcinoma are excluded from the study”.

 You can read the output from the poster submission for 2017 Gastrointestinal Cancer Symposium and the output from Onc Live.

 - Poster submission for 2017 Gastrointestinal Cancer Symposium

 - Onc Live output from the 2017 Gastrointestinal Cancer Symposium

 I generated this blog article to add value rather than just post the outputs for your own perusal.
 I hope you find it useful.

 Thanks for reading